osbuild/guides/cloud-dot-redhat/src/image-builder-in-stage.md

 {"status":"running"}
 ```

 Once the status is “success”, you can go to your AWS account and check the list of available AMIs.
+The AMI will appear in `us-east-1`.

-*(TODO: we need a way to identify the AMI)*
+*(TODO: we need a way to identify the AMI and region)*